Testing is part of the national Test and Protect approach to containing coronavirus (COVID-19).

 Everyone in Scotland is encouraged to take this type of test twice a week.
 You should also take an LFD test before you socialise or travel in Scotland.

 Your LFD test is not complete until you report your result, either online or by phone, and receive a result confirmation notification.

 If you receive a positive LFD test result, you must self-isolate immediately and book a PCR test within 48 hours.

-Find out how to do a rapid LFD test at home and get advice on your test result
+Find out how to do an LFD test at home and get advice on your test result

 Repeat PCR testing